Shubham-code-lab/github-actions/README.md

 B] job Outputs :-
 Simple Values string or number that a job output so that we might use in other subsequent jobs.

+-> Caching Dependencies :-
+we can cache the long running task like installing dependence. this can be done with workflows or jobs.
+Any rerun of workflow or jobs will use this cached dependency until package-lock.json file is changed. we can't cache artifacts.